NewCulture Consulting

 4. Google Optimize

-You've got so. many. ideas.
+You've got so many ideas.
 But how do you know which ones are the best?
-How do you know which ones will resonate with your users, and lead to better engagement with your nonprofit?
+How do you know which ones will resonate with your users?
 Enter Google Optimize.

-Google Optimize allows you to make a new version of your home page, and edit content directly on the page, then it will create an experiment that shows the new version to 50% of your visitors, and the old version to the remaining 50% of users.
-From there, you set a goal of what determines success: increased time on the page, increased average sessions, a lower bounce rate, or something else entirely.
-You let the experiment run for at least two weeks, then Google Optimize will automatically track the results and calculate the winner based on the criteria you set.
+Google Optimize allows you to make a new version of your home page, edit content directly on the page, then create an experiment that shows the new version to 50% of your visitors.
+You set a goal, let the experiment run for at least two weeks, then Google Optimize will automatically track the results and calculate the winner.

 5. Google Data Studio

-• Unite your data in one place.
-Easily connect your data from spreadsheets, Analytics, Google Ads, Google BigQuery and more.
+• Unite your data in one place: Easily connect from spreadsheets, Analytics, Google Ads, BigQuery and more.

-• Explore the data.
-Transform your raw data into the metrics and dimensions needed to create easy-to-understand reports and dashboards — no code or queries required.
+• Explore the data: Transform raw data into metrics and dimensions — no code required.

-• Tell impactful stories.
-Create and share engaging reports and visualizations that tell the story for you.
+• Tell impactful stories: Create engaging reports and visualizations.

-• Empower your teams.
-Arm people with the knowledge of your marketing data so they can focus more on what matters.
+• Empower your teams: Arm people with knowledge to focus on what matters.

 I hope this list made you aware of some of the amazing free tools & resources available to businesses and nonprofits to help your company succeed online.